-If your life revolves around your work and you are constantly missing out on time with friends and family because work calls, you might be a workaholic.
-It is very possible to be addicted to working, and there are sure fire signs that you’re a workaholic.
+If your life revolves around your work and you are constantly missing out on time with friends and family because of work calls, you might be a workaholic.
+It is very possible to be addicted to working, and there are sure-fire signs that you’re a workaholic.

 For example, a workaholic is someone who constantly pushes aside anything and everything to work.
 Someone who works too much might leave their family to go back to work or ditch meeting up with their friends to get more hours at the office.
 Sound familiar?